igalic/blag/contents/articles/opensource-burnout/index.md

 debts.

 Those first two months, in which I worked my ass off, and, automated myself away, had paid off my debt.
-But, I still hadn't quite learned anything at that point.
+But, I still hadn't quite learned any lesson at that point.
 It took another six months of drinking, and "writing" (sitting in bars with a notebook), until a police patrol picked me off my bike after a couple Guinness too many.
 Once again, this was an external incentive, one for which, despite